Joseon: Administrative divisions

 During most of the Joseon period, Korea was divided into eight provinces (do, 도, 道).
 The eight provinces' boundaries remained unchanged for almost five centuries from 1413 to 1895, and formed a geographic paradigm that is still reflected today in the Korean Peninsula's administrative divisions, dialects, and regional distinctions.
 The names of all eight provinces are still preserved today, in one form or another.

 Military

 Army

 The army consists of the central army and the provincial armies.
-Each is made of peasant soldiers, cavalry, pengbaesu and gabsa elite soldiers, archers, and artillery.
+Each is made of peasant soldiers, cavalry, pengbaesu and gabsa elite soldiers, archers, musketeers, and artillery.
 The king appointed their generals.

 Navy

 The Joseon Navy consists of two types of main warships, the panokseon and the turtle ship.
-They also utilized small vessels and fishing boats for reconnaissance and landings.
+They also used small vessels and fishing boats for reconnaissance and landings.
 The king also appoints their admirals.